JohanVanslembrouck/corolib/examples/tutorial/README.md

   Each thread needs a thread_local Class01 object (and EventQueue object in the case of p2102) to proceed independently of the other thread.

+* p211X.cpp is based on p210X.cpp.
+This variant avoids the use of thread_local variables by defining a class CoroClass01 that contains all data members and functions that will be called from a thread function.
+  In other words, the thread local context is provided by the CoroClass01 object that is passed to the thread function.